A Look At My Psygnosis Amiga Collection

 The MisAdventures Of Flink.
 CD32 – In-House.
 1995

-One of the last Psygnosis titles to hit the Amiga, Flink was the perfect game for the task as it took the Platforming and RPG (?) genre to the next level.
+One of the last Psygnosis titles to hit the Amiga, Flink was the perfect game for the task as it took the Platforming and RPG genres to the next level.

 Flink was one of the last proper platformers on the Amiga.

-There were a few things about the game that pulled down, there was no intro, the game felt rushed/unfinished in some parts and it was only released on the CD32 which was the smallest market on the Amiga.
+There were a few things about the game that pulled it down; there was no intro, the game felt rushed/unfinished in some parts, and it was only released on the CD32, which was the smallest market on the Amiga.

-Flink was often said to use the 3D chip in the CD32 but it didn’t take long before this rumor was busted.
+Flink was often said to use the 3D chip in the CD32, but it didn’t take long before this rumour was busted.
 The reason why everyone thought it was using the chip was that of all the effects used in the game, mode 7 styles, and so on.

-Sidescrolling beat ’em ups on the Amiga was not a new thing, every game of this genre beats this one hand down!
+Sidescrolling beat ’em ups on the Amiga were not a new thing; every game of this genre beats this one hand down!

 Verdict: CRAP!, rubbish!, PIECE OF SHIT!
 No-Intro??!
 (DO I CARE???).